decode-detroit/minerva/README.md

 The completed binary will be located in the automatically generated "target/release" folder with the name "minerva".

-Note: This procedure should work on all systems.
-If you run into an error or bug, let us know!

 ### Issues Compiling

 If you run into issues with glib-2.0 or gdk-3.0, you can run these commands on a Debian-like system: